gravyhtx/shopify_product-tear-sheet/README.md

 # Shopify Tear-Sheet
     Add a button on your Product pages that prints a simple Tear Sheet.

 ## Description
 #### FORMAT
     Shopify Liquid templating language
+<br><br>

 #### DETAILS
 Tear sheets are used to provide your clients a print out or downloadable PDF of the just the essential information needed from a product to save for considering a future purchase decision.
 These are great additions to your site and most options aren't free.